htzyldzh/RTEAIS/README.md

 1. the official paper title and publication link;
 2. authors, venue, and year;
 3. a one-sentence description of the core runtime mechanism;
-4. workload, hardware, objective, constraint, granularity, and policy labels; and
+4. workload, hardware, constraint, orchestration-action, objective, granularity, and policy labels; and
 5. an artifact link when publicly available.

 ## Maintenance Notes